darealshinji/vapoursynth-plugins/yadifmod/README.md

 1 = double rate, do spatial check<br />
 2 = same rate, no spatial check<br />
 3 = double rate, no spatial check

-- planes: A list of the planes to process.
-By default all planes are processed.